uripont/arrhythmia-origin-predictor/report/main.typ

 #import "@preview/charged-ieee:0.1.3": ieee

 #show: ieee.with(
-  title: [An interpretable prediction system for the Site Of Origin (SOO) of Outflow Tract Ventricular Arrhythmias (OTVAs)],
+  title: [A fast and interpretable prediction system for the Site Of Origin (SOO) of Outflow Tract Ventricular Arrhythmias (OTVAs)],
   abstract: [
     Outflow tract ventricular arrhythmias (OTVAs) require precise localization for effective catheter ablation, yet current methods rely heavily on expert interpretation of 12-lead ECGs.
 We developed a lightweight, two-stage system of machine learning models that uses basic demographic data and directly extracted ECG features.
 The goal is to predict, in Part 1, whether an OTVA originates from the left ventricular outflow tract (LVOT) or the right ventricular outflow tract (RVOT), and, in Part 2, to further distinguish between the right coronary cusp (RCC) and the aortomitral commissure sub-regions.
 Each task employs gradient-boosted trees optimized via stratified cross-validation and leverages SHAP values for transparent, case-level explanations.
 For Part 1, on a dataset of over 25.000 confirmed OTVA cases, our best-performing model generalized well to unseen data, achieving a total accuracy of 86.70%; while a more lightweight version with only 17 decision trees only lagged 5 to 10% behind in most metrics while being 10 times more lightweight and faster to run.
 For Part 2, due to a very reduced training set of only 12 patients, the model struggled to generalize.
     By combining high accuracy with fully interpretable outputs, this approach holds promise for guiding preprocedural planning and enhancing clinician confidence in SOO predictions.